Our leadership and core management have worked together for more than fifteen years, uniting deep industry knowledge with investment expertise.

 Senior VP, Project Operations

-Mr. Devlin is Senior Vice President of Project Operations for Pattern Energy.
-He is responsible for the safe and reliable operations of Pattern Energy’s ever-growing fleet of renewable energy facilities and oversees the full range of operational disciplines, including operations, engineering, asset management, regulatory compliance, supply chain, environmental, and health and safety teams.
-In addition he leads the technical services group (meteorological, engineering, and construction) allowing improved synergies between our construction and operations teams.
+Kevin Devlin is Senior Vice President of Project Operations for Pattern Energy.
+He is responsible for the safe and reliable operations of Pattern’s ever-growing fleet of renewable energy facilities and oversees the full range of operational disciplines, including operations, engineering, asset management, regulatory compliance, supply chain, environmental, and health and safety teams.
+Kevin also leads the technical services group (meteorological, engineering, and construction) allowing improved synergies between Pattern’s construction and operations teams.

-Prior to joining Pattern Energy in 2015, Mr. Devlin spent 30 years in the energy field in a variety of operational and commercial roles.
-Most recently, this included 10 years at Avangrid Renewables US where he served as Vice President and was responsible for the company’s Operations team in the U.S. and Canada.
-Mr. Devlin has a Bachelor of Engineering from Queens University and has also completed executive development programs at the Kellogg, IMD and Wharton schools of business.
+Prior to joining Pattern Energy in 2015, Kevin spent 30 years in the energy field in a variety of operational and commercial roles.
+He holds a bachelor’s degree in engineering from Queens University and has also completed executive development programs at the Kellogg, IMD and Wharton Schools of Business.

 Ms. Webster has worked in the energy sector for nearly 20 years, including positions with Winner and Associates, InterGen, Shell, Great Point Energy, and Wind Capital Group.
 She has also worked as a music critic for the Houston Press.